 The first day and a half of our safari trip is spent in and around the vibrant city of Cape Town in South Africa, During this time you can hike up the famous Table Mountain and visit Cape Point Nature Reserve, the V&A Waterfront, coastal Hout Bay, the idyllic Stellenbosch Winelands and a variety of other great attractions.

 The exact program of our activities depends on the weather while we are staying in Cape Town.
 We spend two nights at our lodge on the beachfront.

 Departing from Cape Town on day three, we stop at Blouberg Strand for a panoramic view of Table Mountain lying across the bay.
 Travelling north we pass through the Swartland area and continue along the West Coast into the Namaqualand region of South Africa.

-The Namaqualand area comes alive with colourful wildflowers in the early spring, when the otherwise barren hills are transformed into a rolling sea of blooms.
-We camp along the west coast, enjoying a homemade dinner on our first night out of the city.
+The Namaqualand area comes alive with colourful wildflowers in the early spring when the otherwise barren hills are transformed into a rolling sea of blooms.
+We overnight along the west coast, enjoying a homemade dinner on our first night out of the city.

 We enter Namibia today covering the short distance to our next safari camp.
 The base camp is located on the banks of the Gariep River (formerly Orange River), where our canoe adventure takes place.

 Before setting off on our Orange River canoe trip we load our gear into the two-man canoes.
 The Orange River is South Africa's longest river, with its source in the Lesotho Highlands of the Drakensberg Mountains.
 This river creates a natural border between South Africa and Namibia, forming a winding green belt through the mountainous and desert terrain of Richtersveld National Park.